STUDENT ORGANIZATIONS AND ACTIVITIES

 The Quad, located at the southeastern corner of the Mies Campus, is home to five fraternity and two sorority chapter houses.
 The fraternities are generally self-governing with housing corporations staffed by alumni who oversee financial operations and advise the general workings of the organization.
 The sorority chapter houses are owned and maintained by Illinois Tech.
 While each fraternity and sorority house has its own unique floor plan and mix of amenities, all houses have a resident advisor (RA), academic liaison, and food service option internal to the chapter.

-For more information about fraternity and sorority living, contact the individual organization leaders and/or the Office of Campus Life.
-You can find contact information on the Campus Life website.
+For more information about fraternity and sorority living, contact the individual organization leaders and/or the Office of Student Life.
+You can find contact information on the Student Life website.

 The annual Clinton E. Stryker dinner and recognition award ceremony recognizes students, and occasionally others, who have made notable contributions to campus life.
 The Richard F. Babcock Leadership Award, established in 1995, honors an outstanding sophomore or junior who has displayed significant leadership ability.